LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 set.seed(1999) # Ensuring results are the same for you and me

 # Making this sythentic data of at-risk youth
-df <- data.frame(subject_id = c(1:100, 1:100),
+df <- data.frame(subject_id = c(1:100, 1:100), # ID for each young person
-                 prepost = c(rep("pre", 100), rep("post", 100)),
+                 prepost = c(rep("pre", 100), rep("post", 100)), # Whether assessed before or after intervention
-                 compliance_score = c(rnorm(100, 30, 10), rnorm(100, 60, 14)))
+                 compliance_score = c(rnorm(100, 30, 10), rnorm(100, 60, 14))) # Test scores
 ```
 <br>

-We now have our data frame called `df`, which contains 200 observations (our young people) and their scores on the compliance test taken before and after the intervention.
+We now have our data frame called `df`, which contains a total of 200 observations (our young people) of their scores on the compliance test taken before and after the intervention.
 This can be seen as *two waves* of a survey; we compare the behaviours of the young people from Wave 1 to Wave 2 to address the research question: ‘Do the compliance scores of the young people change after our intervention?’
 Our non-directional null and alternative hypotheses are as follows:

 <br>